ibm-cloud-docs/Cloudant/api/monitoring.md

 expressed as UTC epoch seconds.
 The final number is the step size in seconds.

-The numbers after the `|` character contain the metric data obtained from your chosen end point.
+The numbers after the `|` character contain the metric data that is obtained from your chosen end point.
 For example,
 requesting metric data from the disk use end point returns the output from a `df` command, with the disk use expressed as bytes stored.